-- speed% If this is omitted, the function returns 1 if the dialog is currently reclassifying or creating a new channel and 0 if it is not.
-If present, use the values: - -1 To cancel any ongoing reclassification or writing to a new channel. - 0 Start reclassifying or writing a new channel with display updates.
+speed% If this is omitted, the function returns 1 if the dialog is currently reclassifying or creating a new channel and 0 if it is not.
+If present, use the values:

+- -1 To cancel any ongoing reclassification or writing to a new channel. - 0 Start reclassifying or writing a new channel with display updates.
 This takes place in idle time, so you must provide some with Yield() or by using Toolbar(), Interact() or DlgShow(). - 1 Reclassify or write a new channel in fast mode, with no display updates.
 The operation will complete before control returns to the script. - new?
 The channel number to create in the New WaveMark dialog. - type% The channel type to create.
 You can use types: 2 (Event-), 3(Event+), 4(Level), 5(Marker) or 6 (WaveMark) only.
 If omitted, type 6 (WaveMark) is used. - noQu[®] If the channel set by new[®] is already in use and this argument is omitted or 0, the user is asked if they want to overwrite it.
 Set non-zero for no query. - Returns If speed% is omitted, the return value is 1 if reclassification or writing a new channel with display updates is in progress, otherwise 0.
+Otherwise the return value is 1 for success and 0 for failure.